-Behavior Supports (Known as Positive Behavior Supports): Components of a member's environment intended to encourage behaviors that replace challenging or dangerous behaviors and help the member attain his/her desired quality of life.
-Positive behavior supports may include but are not limited to, teaching the individual methods to communicate better with others, expanding the opportunities for developing relationships, improving the quality of living environments, or other clinical interventions.
+Behavior Supports (known as Positive Behavior Supports): components of a member's environment intended to encourage behaviors that replace challenging or dangerous behaviors and help the member attain their desired quality of life.
+Positive behavior supports may include but are not limited to, teaching the individual methods to communicate better with others, expanding the opportunities for developing relationships, improving the quality of living environments, schedule modification, assisting the member to learn self-calming methods or other clinical interventions.

-Behavior Support Plan (BSP) (Known as Positive Behavior Support Plan [PBSP]):

-A behavior support plan is a written document, specific to the individual, intended to inform direct support staff how to assist the individual in building prosocial and adaptive behaviors.
+Behavior Support Plan (BSP) (known as Positive Behavior Support Plan [PBSP]): a behavior support plan is a written document, specific to the individual, intended to inform direct support staff how to assist the individual in building prosocial and adaptive behaviors.
 Behavior plans also include direction on how to utilize other supports, strategies, and interventions in order to ensure safety and to decrease the individual's challenging behavior.
 For individuals with restrictive measures, the behavior support plan must include the following:

-- 1. Information about the use of the restrictive intervention(s); - 2.
-A description of the proposed step-by-step procedures for applying or implementing the restrictive measure, along with a description of how it will be monitored and the criteria that govern release of the individual from the measure; - 3.
-The maximum duration for the use of the measure; - 4.
-The methods or strategies the team will employ to attempt to reduce or eliminate the restrictive measure.
+- Information about the use of the restrictive intervention(s); - A description of the proposed step-by-step procedures for applying or implementing the restrictive measure, along with a description of how it will be monitored and the criteria that govern release of the individual from the measure; - The maximum duration for the use of the measure; - The methods or strategies the team will employ to attempt to reduce or eliminate the restrictive measure.

-For individuals who have a behavior support plan, LCI must reference the plan within the member-centered plan and save it to the electronic member record as an addendum.
+For individuals who have a behavior support plan, LCI must reference the plan within the member-centered plan (MCP) and save it to the electronic member record (EMR) as an addendum.

-Behavior Support Team (Known as Team): All relevant parties needed to develop and implement the least restrictive, most member-centered behavior intervention and behavior support plans.
-The Behavior Support Team must include at a minimum: the member and guardian/legal representative where applicable, LCI Care Manager and Registered Nurse, the Provider agency Director or designee, and primary physician or psychologist (when restrictive measures are being proposed).
+Behavior Support Team (known as Team): all relevant parties needed to develop and implement the least restrictive, most member-centered behavior intervention and behavior support plans.
+The Behavior Support Team must include at a minimum: the member and guardian/legal representative where applicable, LCI Care Manager and Registered Nurse, the provider agency director or designee, and medical provider or psychologist (when restrictive measures are being proposed).

-Behavioral Request: Team must submit a behavioral request if a restrictive measure is necessary to ensure safety during a situation when the individual's behavior will put themselves or others at imminent risk of serious harm.
+Behavioral Request: team must submit a behavioral request if a restrictive measure is necessary to ensure safety during a situation when the individual's behavior will put themselves or others at imminent risk of serious harm.
 If the measure is necessary to act as a form of behavioral control during a medical procedure or while a medical condition exists, the team must also submit this information as a behavioral request.
-All behavioral requests must include a behavior support plan.
+All behavioral requests must include a behavior support plan with details about when and how the direct support staff will use the measure, maximum length of time of use, and criteria for release from or removal of the restrictive measure.

-Challenging or Dangerous Behavior: Refers to the member's behavioral response during an incident that place the member or others at risk of serious harm.
+Challenging or Dangerous Behavior: refers to the member's behavioral response during an incident that place the member or others at risk of serious harm.
 Restrictive measures may only be incorporated into a member's plan or used when a member's behavior puts that member or others at imminent risk of serious physical harm.